splunk/public-o11y-docs/CONTRIBUTING.md

 | Add or update a section | Expand reference documentation |
 | Update or add links | Create new troubleshooting guides |

-Create small merge requests with incremental improvements rather than large merge requests with tons of changes.
+Create small pull requests with incremental improvements rather than large pull requests with tons of changes.

-> Keep your merge requests small and focused on the changes you want to apply: That makes both the reviewer's and your job easier.
+> Keep your pull requests small and focused on the changes you want to apply: That makes both the reviewer's and your job easier.

 ### Create a branch for your work